yashakaushal/starter-academic/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Department of Physcis and Astronomy
+- name: Department of Physics and Astronomy
   url: https://www.physicsandastronomy.pitt.edu/
 - name: University of Pittsburgh
   url: https://www.pitt.edu/